octopus-network/octopus-appchain-anchor/README.md

 * `sender`: A NEAR transaction sender, that is the account which perform actions (call functions) in this contract.

 ## Function specification

+Generally speaking, this contract has the following responsibilities:

+* Manage the settings data related to corresponding appchain, this contract itself and the predefined protocol of Octopus Network.
+* Manage the lifecycle of corresponding appchain.
+* Manage the cross-chain assets for corresponding appchain.
+Including the NEAR fungible token(s) and wrapped appchain token.
+* Handle the staking actions happened in NEAR protocol.
+* Manage the validator set for corresponding appchain.
+* Manage the rewards of validators and delegators of corresponding appchain.

+This contract provides a set of view functions for querying the status of the contract and necessary history data related to the above business.

 ### Manage appchain settings